 There are various materials to choose from, including concrete, steel, fiberglass, and plastic.
 Your local codes will determine what’s allowable by law.
 Your habits, the soil, and the water may also preclude some of the options.
 Most discussions these days come down to concrete vs. fiberglass.

 The tank will disperse effluent, which is water that is still dirty, but is safe enough to be returned to the earth, where the bacteria in the soil finish the job of cleaning it.
 Most systems use a leach field or a drain field, which consists of several pipes in a pit or trench, surrounded by gravel and sand.
 This allows the water to be evenly dispersed, so it can be absorbed better.

 There are laws set at every level, from country, to state, county, and city.
 The regulations will dictate what materials you can use, how deep the system must be installed, how far away from the home it must be, and much more.
 Failure to comply with all the regulations can leave you with heavy fines, as well as the expense of tearing out or repairing your system.
 Always work with an expert who knows the area and the laws.

 Contact Atlanta Septic Tank Pros for Your Septic System Installation

-Managing a septic system installation can be overwhelming, but the experienced techs at Atlanta Septic Tank pros make it look easy because we do it every single day.
+Managing a septic system installation can be overwhelming, but our experienced partner techs at Atlanta Septic Tank Pros make it look easy because they do it every single day.
 Let us walk you through the options and help you choose the right system for your needs and budget.
-Our techs also handle the install, from start to finish, with quality results.
+Our partner techs also handle the install, from start to finish, with quality results.
 Call us at (404) 998-8812 to schedule today.